 Have you ever stopped and asked yourself why certain books have an almost timeless quality about them?
-Think of the poetry of Hafiz, Rainer Maria Rilke, Lao Tzu, works by Anne Morrow Lindbergh, Paulo Coelho, Thomas Merton, Ken Carey, Kahlil Gibran, Abraham Joshua Heschel, Elie Wiesel, Howard Thurman.
+Think of the poetry of Hafiz, Rainer Maria Rilke, Lao Tzu, works by Jorge Luis Borges, Anne Morrow Lindbergh, Paulo Coelho, Thomas Merton, Ken Carey, Kahlil Gibran, Abraham Joshua Heschel, Elie Wiesel, Howard Thurman.
 There are many others.
 Most of these authors are keenly aware they are using words as artifacts of the sacred.
 They manage to uncover a symmetry between the artifact and the ineffable that is spirit.
-This is an important clue to the art of writing and an important undercurrent to my editing approach.
+This is an important clue to the art of writing and an important undercurrent to my editing practice.
 As an editor, using your voice, I will do my best to help you approximate a work that will nourish others long after our time here is done.
-If you are interested in further exploring this approach to writing and editing, please see my book Leaping Without Words: Cultivating and Exploring the Sacred through Writing and Reading.
+If you are interested in further exploring this approach to writing and reading, please see my book Leaping Without Words: Cultivating and Exploring the Sacred through Writing and Reading.
 I look forward to partnering with you to create a unique artifact of the timeless sacred.
 Yours in service.

 Christopher Dube, DLitt et Phil, MA, MDiv

 The following is an overview of the steps you can expect your book or manuscript to go through before it becomes available in the marketplace.
 Not every step will apply to every book or to similar degrees.
 I suggest scanning through the list to get an idea of the stage your book is at and what additional steps you need to take to achieve success and which of those steps I can assist you with.